COVID-19 Vaccine Info Hub

 Vaccine distribution: What you need to know

 All California residents who are 5 or older are now eligible to receive their COVID-19 vaccination.
-The CDC also notes that everyone 12 and older should get a booster shot, as soon as they are eligible.
+The CDC also notes that everyone 12 and older should get a booster shot as soon as they are eligible.
+Some people can get two boosters.
 See below for more information and follow the state’s progress on the California vaccine administration dashboard.

 The CDC now recommends that everyone 12 and older should receive a booster shot.

-Everyone 12-17 years old can get a Pfizer-BioNTech COVID-19 vaccine booster at least five months after completing their primary COVID-19 vaccination series.
+Everyone 12-17 years old should get a Pfizer-BioNTech COVID-19 vaccine booster at least five months after completing their primary COVID-19 vaccination series.

 Scheduling your booster shot: